giry-dev/mangrove-docs/docs/web-app/trade/how-to-track-open-orders.md

 <img src={useBaseUrl('img/assets/order-error.png')} width="300px"/><br /><br />

-[Screenshot to be changed]

 This message could appear if there are issues with the blockchain, or gas problems.

 ## Unable to return your data

 In some rare busy cases, due to excessive demand, the UI might temporarily not be able to fetch your data.
-Rest assured, it would only be for a shirt while.
+Rest assured, it would only be for a short while.

 <img src={useBaseUrl('img/assets/history-excessive-demand.png')} width="100%"/>